GustavoFranca-cct/GustavoFranca-cct/README.md

 </div>
 <p>
-Welcome to my digital workbench!
+Welcome!
 I'm a second-year Computer Science student, and I'm excited to document my journey here.
-I have a lot to learn, but I'm passionate about building, creating, and solving problems.
+I have a lot to learn, but I'm passionate about fix, building, and solving problems.
 <hr></hr></p>

 ### 🌱 What I'm Currently Learning